CENTRO Library & ArchiveS Policies

 - Fees for permission to publish collection material for which CENTRO is the copyright holder are separate from fees charged for supplying digital facsimiles of the same material.

 - Please note that while the CENTRO Library & Archives owns the materials in our collections, we usually do not own the copyright to these materials, except where it has been explicitly transferred to CENTRO.
 You are solely responsible for determining the copyright status of materials and obtaining permission to use material from the copyright holder.
 CENTRO cannot provide permission to publish or distribute materials when CENTRO is not the copyright holder.

 Written permission from the copyright holders and/or other rights holders is required for publication, distribution, or other use of protected items beyond that allowed by fair use.
+To request permissions from CENTRO, please submit a reproductions request form.
 CENTRO will not do research concerning the existence and/or whereabouts of rights holders.
 To the extent that we provide available information, CENTRO does not warranty the accuracy of such information and shall not be responsible for any inaccurate information.
 CENTRO will not execute requests for permission, but may be able to connect the rights holders and patrons in certain circumstances.

 The Society of American Archivists provides further guidance about using copyrighted and unpublished materials.
 The U.S. Copyright Office provides information about How to Investigate the Copyright Status of a Work.
 When you cannot identify or locate the current copyright owner of a copyrighted work, the copyrighted material is sometimes called an “orphan work.”
 Columbia University Libraries and the Society of American Archivists also provide advice about documenting searches for copyright owners and using orphan works.

 When you use material, you must properly acknowledge CENTRO Library & Archives as the source of the material.